-Indiana will also offer CVEO's, MCI's, and non-division officers the opportunity to work the overtime project, Voluntary Inspection Program (VIP), to assist with traffic enforcement to help reduce the number of crashes involving CMV's and non-CMV vehicles.
-The officers who participate in the VIP program could possibly work on average of 30 hours per month targeting these crash causation factors with an inspection and enforcement action and there is a high emphasis to conduct those inspections in our high crash corridors.
-Indiana's traffic enforcement totals are shown on the table below labeled (Figure #9).
+Indiana will also offer CVEO's, MCI's, and non-division officers the opportunity to work the overtime project (High Priority), Voluntary Inspection Program (VIP), to assist with traffic enforcement to help reduce the number of crashes involving CMV's and non-CMV vehicles.
+The officers who participate in the VIP program could possibly work on average of 40-50 hours per month targeting these crash causation factors with an inspection and enforcement action and there is a high emphasis to conduct those inspections in our high crash corridors.
+Indiana will separate all data from the Basic and HP quarterly and final reports.
+Indiana's traffic enforcement totals are shown on the table below labeled (Figure #6).

-Figure #9
+Figure #6